 A heartworm picture is worth a 1000 words.
 These heartworm pictures from a necropsy (animal autopsy) of a dog’s heart and lungs post-mortem aren’t easy to look at, but they clearly show that heartworms exist.
 You can see the mass of heartworms in and around the dog’s heart.

-These are foot-long worms that lived in the heart, the lungs, and the associated blood vessels.
-Left untreated, heartworms can live from five to seven years in dogs.
-The worms reproduce inside the host dog, meaning dogs can get several hundred worms in that amount of time.
+These are foot-long worms that live in the heart, the lungs, and the associated blood vessels.
+Left untreated, heartworms can live from five to seven years in dogs and cause significant damage to the heart and lungs during that time.
+Sadly, in some cases, heartworm disease can lead to congestive heart failure in dogs or even death.

 Remember that your veterinarian is there to help you and your pets.
-Veterinarians do not and will not make up health conditions to make a profit or for whatever other nefarious reasons may be suggested.
+Veterinarians do not and will not make up health conditions to make a profit or for whatever other nefarious reasons people may suggest.
 Vets want to help you take the best care of your pets so they can have the longest, healthiest lives possible!

 2. MYTH: A home remedy will protect a dog from heartworm disease.